-- Takes time to set up the list and view before you can import/paste
+- It takes time to set up the list and view before you can import/paste

 - Might not be a good technique for importing large data sets

-- Error handling capabilities ate limited (if you have a row that fails, might take time to figure out the issue/field causing issue and you might need to redo the whole import)
+- Error handling capabilities are limited (if you have a row that fails, might take time to figure out the issue/field causing the issue and you might need to redo the whole import)

 - Import will not work if you set up metadata drop-down using Term Store (managed metadata).
 Click here to read more about this issue